2024 USSY Program

 New this year - The Top Ten applications selected for a virtual interview will be required to submit a 3-4 minute video "portfolio" outlining their work as a youth civics leader.

 - 37 applications were submitted.

-- Incomplete applications were discarded.
-This left 85 applications.
+- Incomplete applications will be discarded.
+This left 28 applications.

-- Each student's application was checked for the elected/selected position required by the Hearst Foundation for this program, and accuracy on Wisconsin's senators, governor, and the individual student's Congressional Representative.
-This left 62 completed applications.
+- Each student's application will be checked for the elected/selected position required by the Hearst Foundation for this program, and accuracy on Wisconsin's senators, governor, and the individual student's Congressional Representative.
+This left 14 completed applications.

-- Applicants were matched to letters of recommendation from their school principal.
+- Applicants will be matched to letters of recommendation from their school principal.
 Those without letters from their principal were disqualified.
 High schools with more than one student application were discarded (program rules specifically say that only one student per school may apply).
-This left 48 applicants.
+This left 14 applicants.

-- Short essays were evaluated on a 1 (poor/weak) -5 (excellent/strong) scale based on how students supported their answer (students were not evaluated based on what their answer was - they were opinion questions), use of appropriate grammar and syntax, and supporting evidence from outside sources (if necessary).
+- Short essays will be evaluated on a 1 (poor/weak) -5 (excellent/strong) scale based on how students supported their answer (students were not evaluated based on what their answer was - they were opinion questions), use of appropriate grammar and syntax, and supporting evidence from outside sources (if necessary).
 Short answers were evaluated blindly and separately (no names were attached to the answers).
 After this step, students with a 3 or lower on a scale of 1-5 were removed from the competition.
-This left 29 completed applications.

-- Telephone interviews with the top 10 students will be conducted on November 7, 2017.
-All interviewers were in one room in Madison during these interviews.
+- Zoom/Microsoft Teams interviews with the top 10 students will be conducted in November 2023.